Louisa Woods Counselling

 I also believe that people are born with enormous potential and retain the power, throughout their lives, to make choices and changes so they can live in a way that feels meaningful for them.
 We are the experts in our own lives, and we know best what a fulfilling life looks like for us.

-I am also committed to working in a way that is respectful and safe for people of all genders, sexualities, cultures, abilities, and backgrounds.
+I am also committed to working in a way that is respectful and safe for people of all genders, sexualities, cultures, neurotypes, abilities, and backgrounds.
 That is not about treating every client the same, but about learning about and respecting each client’s needs, ways of communicating and working, and adjusting the way I work to best suit them.
 We might be very different, but mutual respect and a willingness to listen and learn means we can work together effectively.

 In my work with clients, I draw from a range of different theories, in particular Narrative Therapy, and ACT (Acceptance and Commitment Therapy).
+I also take a neurodiversity-affirming stance in my work.

 FAQs